One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

+\end{itemize} \ab{This is a rather remarkable result.
+We have "very bad" local functions (they are non-smooth and only with zero-order information), but this fact does not dramatically affect the communication \abc{complexity}.

+\abc{It is important to note that using \eqref{grad_f} for $f(x_1,\ldots,x_M)$ implies that we use a common vector $e$ for the full vector $\textbf{x}$.
+It turns out that each device for its $x_m$ have to take the corresponding part from the common $e$.
+This can be accomplished by using the same random generator with the same seed on all devices.
+In fact, similar results could be obtained using individual and independent directions on all devices. }

-This is a rather remarkable result.
-We have "very bad" local functions (they are non-smooth and only with the zeroth order information), but this fact does not reflect dramatically on communications.
-It remains only to discuss the selection of $\lambda$ parameter for problems \eqref{centr} and \eqref{decentr}.
-In fact, this is a key in personalized learning to select of $\lambda$ parameter: a small $\lambda$ parameter is a small regularizer, and then a small penalty for the fact that all local variables are not similar to each other, then each $x_m$ takes a little information from others $x$ and rely primarily on the local function $f_m$.
-The reverse situation is observed with a large $\lambda$.
-All $x_m$ tend to the same value.
-In particular, there are two extreme cases: \begin{itemize} \item If $\lambda = 0$, then \eqref{centr} and \eqref{decentr} becomes
+It only remains to discuss the choice of \abc{the parameter $\lambda$} for the problems \eqref{centr} and \eqref{decentr}.
+In fact, this is a key point in personalized learning: a small parameter $\lambda$ is a small contribution of the regularizer to the whole problem, in turn it gives a small penalty for the fact that all the local variables are not similar to each other, it means that each worker takes a little from the other users and relies mostly on the local information.
+The opposite situation is observed with a large $\lambda$: all $\{x_m\}$ tend to the same value.
+In particular, there are two extreme cases:} \begin{itemize} \item If $\lambda = 0$, then \eqref{centr} and \eqref{decentr} become

-This is equivalent to independent local optimization without communications. \item As $\lambda \to +\infty$, \eqref{centr} and \eqref{decentr} tends to the distributed problem with equal local arguments
+This is equivalent to independent local optimization without communications. \item As $\lambda \to +\infty$, \eqref{centr} and \eqref{decentr} tend to the distributed problem with equal local arguments:

-Note that an infinite $\lambda$ can mess up estimates on communications.
-It turns out $\lambda$ can be taken large but not infinite \cite{dvinskikh2021decentralized,beznosikov2019derivative}.
-In particular, it is enough to take $\lambda = \frac{G^2}{\lambda^+_{\min} (W) \varepsilon}$.
+Note that the infinite $\lambda$ can mess up communications bounds.
+To solve this issue, $\lambda$ can be taken large but not infinite \cite{dvinskikh2021decentralized,beznosikov2019derivative}.
+In particular, it is enough to take $\lambda = \frac{G^2}{\lambda^+_{\min} (W) \varepsilon}$, where $\lambda^+_{\min}(W)$ is the smallest positive eigenvalue of the matrix $W$.
 And then we have the following communication complexities:

 in the centralized and decentralized cases, respectively. \end{itemize}